Canterbury–York dispute: Disputes under Richard I

+Role of the papacy

 The papacy, while continuing to grant legateships to the archbishops of Canterbury, began after 1162 to specifically exclude the legateships from covering the province of York.
 The only exception from the later half of the 12th century was the legateship of Hubert Walter in 1195, which covered all of England.
 This exception, however, was more due to Pope Celestine III's dislike of Geoffrey, the archbishop of York at the time.